bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module6_lab/module_6_lab.md

    ●	Choose a name and click the ‘Save’ button.

-   ●	Tip: you can re-open this file later to examine the network further.
+   ●	**Tip**: you can re-open this file later to examine the network further.